CarterEVERYTHING-Codes/ClassVote/README.md

                               ) ||
                               // User setting/updating their own nickname in participants map (
-                                // P1: The *only* top-level field changing in the document is 'participants'.
-                                // This means all other fields (adminUid, createdAt, sessionType, isRoundActive, likeClicks, etc.)
-                                // in request.resource.data must be identical to resource.data.
-                                request.resource.data.diff(resource.data).affectedKeys().hasOnly(['participants']) &&
+                                // 1.
+Only the 'participants' field can be modified at the document level. request.resource.data.diff(resource.data).affectedKeys().hasOnly(['participants']) &&

-                                // P2: The change within 'participants' map involves a valid entry for the current user. request.resource.data.participants is map &&
+                                // 2.
+The incoming 'participants' data must be a map and contain an entry for the current user. request.resource.data.participants is map &&
                                 request.auth.uid in request.resource.data.participants &&

-                                request.resource.data.participants[request.auth.uid].nickname is string &&
+                                // 3.
+The nickname for the current user must be a string. request.resource.data.participants[request.auth.uid].nickname is string &&

+                                // 4. 'joinedAt' timestamp logic:
                                 (
-                                    // Case P2a: User is new to participants map, joinedAt must be server timestamp.
+                                  // 4a.
+If user is NEW to the participants map (or participants map didn't exist/wasn't a map before):
                                   (
-                                      !(resource.data.participants is map && request.auth.uid in resource.data.participants) && // User not in existing map or map doesn't exist
+                                    ( !(resource.data.participants is map) || (resource.data.participants is map && !(request.auth.uid in resource.data.participants)) ) &&
                                     request.resource.data.participants[request.auth.uid].joinedAt == request.time
                                   ) ||
-                                    // Case P2b: User exists in participants map, joinedAt must be the same (not changing).
+                                  // 4b.
+If user ALREADY EXISTED in a valid participants map:
                                   (
-                                      resource.data.participants is map && request.auth.uid in resource.data.participants &&
+                                    (resource.data.participants is map && request.auth.uid in resource.data.participants) &&
                                     request.resource.data.participants[request.auth.uid].joinedAt == resource.data.participants[request.auth.uid].joinedAt
                                   )
                                 ) &&

+                                // 5.
+Ensure only the current user's data within the 'participants' map is being added/modified.
+                                (
+                                  // 5a.
+If existing 'participants' was not a map:
+                                  //     The new 'participants' map must only contain the current user's key.
+                                  (
+                                    !(resource.data.participants is map) &&
+                                    request.resource.data.participants.keys().hasOnly([request.auth.uid])
+                                  ) ||
+                                  // 5b.
+If existing 'participants' was a map:
-                                // P3: Within the 'participants' map, only the current user's entry (identified by their UID)
+                                  //     The diff between new and old 'participants' map must only affect the current user's key.
-                                // is being added or modified.
+                                  (
+                                    resource.data.participants is map &&
                                     request.resource.data.participants.diff(resource.data.participants).affectedKeys().hasOnly([request.auth.uid])
+                                  )
+                                )
                               )
                             );
             }